September 03, 2020

 What lifts this series is its emphasis on jazz articulations with masterful legato and staccato phrasing mixed with appropriate articulations like house top and horizontal accents, back tonguing authentic phrasing.

 Each track includes a brief history of the composer/composer plus tips.
 In the introduction, four components covered: the language of jazz, starting to improvise, blues scale and chord and scale review.
-This sets the stage for implementing the well-designed improvisational purposes because every tune also provides solo practice choruses with simplified chords and scales identified for initial solo practice
+This sets the stage for implementing the well-designed improvisational purposes.
+Every tune also provides solo practice choruses with simplified chords and scales identified for initial solo practice

 Personally I prefer the combo/improvisation platform for teaching improvisation as the essential way to promote and teach jazz improvisation.
 I can break my big-band into several combos and simultaneously give more students the opportunity to actively improvise plus develop multiple rhythm sections in the big-band program; adding to the stable of experienced soloists and confident rhythm section players.
 Creativity in jazz occurs in the combos before transferring into the big-band, giving students a personalized approach to participating in jazz improvisation plus developing their music phrasing in their performance skills.
 In my private studio, jazz improvisation instruction is easy when I have the play along recording with sample solos.
 Changing tempo software is a natural learning tool that gives students confidence to play with the recordings.